DkGr/virtualface/README.md

 You need to create a Facebook application to get a Facebook API key linked to your domain name

 ### Setup VirtualID
-Now you can go to https://youradress.com/setup.php and follow the wizard to complete the VirtualID installation.
+Now you can go to https://youradress.com/setup and follow the wizard to complete the Virtual iD installation.